-As part of its outreach efforts, CSBC runs “Changing Minds, Changing Lives”, a reading enrichment program held in local elementary schools throughout the school year.
-The church also partners with the Dept. of Education in delivering periodic Family Learning Initiative workshops to help families thrive.
+As part of its outreach efforts, in the years 2011-2015 CSBC ran “Changing Minds, Changing Lives”, a reading enrichment program held in local elementary schools throughout the school year.
+The church currently partners with the Dept. of Education from time to time, to deliver periodic Family Learning Initiative workshops to help families thrive.

 In 2009 Rev. Richard Preston was designated a person of national significance by Parks Canada.
 The commemorative plaque is mounted outside CSBC.

 CSBC is a proud member of the African United Baptist Association of Nova Scotia, which was also founded by the Reverend Richard Preston.
 Preston dubbed CSBC the “Mother Church” of the Association.
-The AUBA is a member of the Convention of Atlantic Baptist Churches, which is comprised of nearly 500 Baptist churches in New Brunswick, Nova Scotia, Prince Edward Island, and Newfoundland.
+The AUBA is a member of the Canadian Baptists of Atlantic Canada (CBAC), which is comprised of nearly 500 Baptist churches in New Brunswick, Nova Scotia, Prince Edward Island, and Newfoundland.
 CSBC is also affiliated with the Halifax County Association of Baptist Churches, the Canadian Baptist Federation, and the Baptist World Alliance.